longwind48/airline-delay-prediction/scripts/dataviz.md

 In terms of carrier, Virgin America (VX), JetBlue Airlines (B6) and ExpressJet Airlines Inc (EV) . have the longest average length of delay, as well as highest proportion of delayed flights.
 In contrast, United Air Lines Inc. (UA), Delta Air Lines Inc. (DL), Alaska Airlines Inc. (AS) and Hawaiian Airlines Inc. (HA) perform best with the shortest length of delay and smallest proportion of delayed flights.
 Well, it is hard to determine what is the actual cause in this case.
 We can only speculate at best.
 Take a look at the chart below.
 It depicts the domestic market share of leading U.S. airlines.

-The bar chart below is taken from [The Statistics Portal: Domestic market share of leading U.S. airlines from April 2017 to March 2018](https://www.statista.com/statistics/250577/domestic-market-share-of-leading-us-airlines/)
+The bar chart below was taken from [The Statistics Portal: Domestic market share of leading U.S. airlines from April 2017 to March 2018](https://www.statista.com/statistics/250577/domestic-market-share-of-leading-us-airlines/)

 ![](dataviz_files/figure-html/USDomesticFlightsMarketShare.png)

-As speculated, market share does hold some degree of influence towards the average length of delay.
+As speculated, market share did hold some degree of influence towards the average length of delay.
 Delta Airlines, United Airlines and American Airlines are major contenders in terms of market shares, and all of them have distinguishably lower average delay than other airlines.
-In addition, Alaska Airlines seems to be the anomaly here.
-They achieved a relatively low rate of delay compared to its neighbour in terms of market shares---Jetblue Airlines.
+In addition, Alaska Airlines seemed to be the anomaly here.
+They achieved a relatively low rate of delay compared to its neighbor in terms of market shares---Jetblue Airlines.

 ---